 It's only been a couple of weeks since Papi closed, but there's already a replacement for the space lined up.
-Called Auguste, it will be all be inspired by the Abruzzo region of Italy, and skewers will be a big part of it.
+Called Auguste, it will be be inspired by the Abruzzo region of Italy, and skewers will be a big part of the offering.

-Behind the restaurant are chef Mike Bagnall (previously Elm at The Montpelier) and Dylan Walters, who was restaurant manager at Bambi.
-Bagnall previously lived in the Abruzzo region so that's where the inspiration came from.
+Behind the restaurant are chef Mike Bagnall (previously Elm at The Montpelier) and Dylan Walters, who was the restaurant manager at Bambi.
+Bagnall used to live in the Abruzzo region, so that's where the inspiration for Auguste came from.
 His flame-grilled skewers will include lamb, cull yaw, wagyu, liver and wild boar, and he'll be cooking up whole fish too.
-That's alongside dishes like La Latteria stracciatella with ibérico tomato and Crushed smoked potato with Hikari miso.
+That's alongside dishes like La Latteria stracciatella with Ibérico tomato and crushed smoked potato with Hikari miso.

 It's opening pretty quickly after Papi shut, so don't expect a major change to the room's layout.
 They will be keeping the downstairs bar too.